iamrhn/learning-javascript/README.md

 # learning-javascript
-A code repo for JavaScript
+A code reposiroty for JavaScript